 So what happens if we take our above experiment, but use a relative aperture of f/1.4?
 This does:

 We notice that as the background distance increases, there's an increasingly direct correlation between focal length and blur circle size.
 This is the same as earlier: as the background distance approaches infinity, the size of the blur circle grows in an increasingly linear way with absolute aperture size.
 In other words, as the background gets further away (independently of the subject), "longer lens means more background blur" becomes more true.
 (And once again, with a background at infinity, that's exactly what happens.)

 But wait, what's happening with the background at 4 metres?
 It's starting to level out.
 Let's extend our focal length range to 3200mm (at f/1.4!) and see what happens:

 Notice how the red line goes nearly flat, and the blue and green lines are well on their way there?
-Beyond a certain point, with background distances that you may well encounter in the real world, increasing focal length has very little effect on background blur.
+Beyond a certain point, with background distances that you may well encounter in the real world (and with lenses you certainly won't), increasing focal length has very little effect on background blur.

 (That's even though we're pretending that there's such a thing as a 3200mm f/1.4: there isn't.
 But you can feed in any other relative aperture value for the same effect.)

 So why is it so hard to get background blur on point and shoot cameras?

 Here's the thing.
 Compact cameras invariably have much smaller sensors, which means to get the same angle of view with any given lens, you need a shorter focal length.
 But with shorter focal lengths come smaller blur circles at any given relative aperture.
 At the same time, a blur circle of any given absolute size will "go further"; it'll cover a larger proportion of the sensor.
 Shouldn't the two balance each other out?

 We don't need to speculate about this.
 In fact, we can throw in another pretty graph!